arnauddupuis/wocli/README.md

 ##### info

-Display all the information available from Curse.com.
+Display all the information available from Curse.com on **one** addon (anything after the first argument to this command is going to be ignored.

 ```
 [adupuis@localhost wocli] $ ./wocli.pl info titan-panel